gagesmith3/piSensor/README.md

+Description
-Python script for utilizing the data from a 3 wire pmv sensor and upload it to a mysql database
+This repo contains files used to read metal sensing data and write the data to a mysql database

+File Breakdown
+sensor.py

+crontab.txt

+Other(s)